 Who We Are

-Over 20 Years of Solar History in Massachusetts
+Over 20 Years of Solar Projects in Massachusetts

 Zapotec’s name is based on Lyons’ work as a solar contractor in the mid 1990s in Oaxaca, Mexico, where he observed Zapotec people whose forbearers had settled in the region because of the ideal mix of sunshine, water, climate and soil that enabled them to develop a lifestyle that was sustainable.
 Lyons designed and installed low-cost solar water heaters for homeowners, schools and non-profit institutions.

 In 2007, the firm was incorporated and began to add employees and take on larger projects.
-Today there are four employees involved in a multitude of renewable energy projects throughout New England.
-Our specialties are PV design and construction, owner's engineering services, and operations and maintenance.
-Please visit our services page for more information!
+Today there are five employees involved in a multitude of renewable energy projects throughout New England.
+Our specialties are solar energy design and construction, owner's engineering services, and operations and maintenance.